joescii/lift-ng/README.md

 Here are things we would like in this library.
 It's not a road map, but should at least give an idea of where we plan to explore soon.

-* 2-way client-server model binding
+* 2-way client-server model binding (See [binding branch](https://github.com/joescii/lift-ng/tree/binding) for the source.
+Grab version 0.5.0-SNAPSHOT for a preview)
 * Produce an error message when an attempt is made to use a model which does not extend `NgModel`.
 (Currently this silently fails)
 * Support handling parameters of type `json.JValue`.
 * Support returning values of type `JsExp`.